treasure-data/digdag/digdag-docs/src/operators.rst

         maxerror: 34
         # noload: true
         statupdate: false

-    +load_from_dynamodb_simple:
-        redshift_load>:
-        table: transactions
-        from: dynamodb://transaction-table
-        readratio: 123
+        role_arn: arn:aws:iam::1234567890:role/s3-only
+        role_session_name: federated_user
+        session_duration: 1800
+        # temp_credentials: false

 Secrets
 ~~~~~~~

 :command:`redshift.password: NAME`
-  Optional user password to use when connecting to the Redshift database (default: empty)
+  Optional user password to use when connecting to the Redshift database.

 :command:`aws.redshift_load.access_key_id, aws.redshift.access_key_id, aws.access_key_id`
   The AWS Access Key ID to use when accessing data source.
+This value is used to get temporary security credentials by default.
+See `temp_credentials` option for details.

-:command:`aws.redshift.secret_access_key, aws.redshift.secret_access_key, aws.secret_access_key`
+:command:`aws.redshift_load.secret_access_key, aws.redshift.secret_access_key, aws.secret_access_key`
   The AWS Secret Access Key to use when accessing data source.
+This value is used to get temporary security credentials by default.
+See `temp_credentials` option for details.

 Parameters